-Children engage in independent, sustained reading.
-It provides an opportunity for pupils to read and enjoy a range of texts and to apply reading strategies.
+We aim to have regular reading sessions outside of English lessons - a minimum of three times weekly in Key Stage 1 and in Key Stage 2.
+This gives children an opportunity to engage in independent, sustained reading and provides an opportunity for pupils to read and enjoy a range of texts and to apply reading strategies.

 Each class has a dedicated, exciting reading area containing a range of books and text types for children to access independently.